 This August, in line with the country’s celebration of Buwan ng Wika, we had our little celebration.
 We held our very own Negros Museum tour for Araw ng Lahi 2017.

-We gathered our kids for a tour of the Negros Museum as well as insights about the exhibit entitled Sugidanon: 10 Epics of Panay.
-We let our children wore traditional Filipino costumes like what kids in regular schools do during their school program.
+We gathered our kids for a simple Negros Museum tour.
+It included insights about the exhibit entitled Sugidanon: 10 Epics of Panay.
+We let our children wear traditional Filipino costumes for kids, like what students do during school programs.

-Our tour ended with snacks at an air conditioned room called Tuklas, where the kids had native food like puto and cuchinta.
-They was also a storytelling session.
+Our tour ended with snacks at an air conditioned room called Tuklas.
+The kids had native delicacies like puto and cuchinta.
+There was also a storytelling session.